 Whole30 Recipes: Mushroom Bolognese

-- 6 portobello mushroom caps, cleaned and diced
+- 8 large portobello mushrooms, cleaned and diced

 - 1 red pepper, diced

 - 1 small yellow onion, diced

 - 1 shallot, diced

 - 5 cloves of garlic, minced

 - 1 tablespoon olive oil

 - Prepare the onion, shallot, mushrooms, pepper, and garlic as noted above.